vmware/terraform-provider-vcfa/TROUBLESHOOTING.md

 infrastructure and it serves multiple purposes: drift detection, performance, additional metadata tracking.

+Local state is usually stored in `.tfstate` file, while remote state storage specifics depend on [state backend][state-backend] being used. `terraform state` subcommand provides CLI capabilities for state management.

 *Note:* Terraform state may contain [sensitive data][state-sensitive-data].

 ### Terraform native logging

 Terraform itself, independently of the provider plugin being used, has some debugging options that can enable additional logging.
 They are documented in [Terraform page][terraform-debugging].

+### Provider version constraints

+Terraform providers are installed automatically by using `terraform init` command.
+The plugin is fetched based on [`required_providers` section within `terraform` configuration block][provider-versioning].
+An important part of the configuration block is [version constraint][provider-version-constraints] that defines which version of the plugin should be installed.

+Terraform provider plugins follow [semantic versioning][semver] pattern and [each major, minor and patch numbers have their meanings][provider-semver].

 ## How to enable logging